heksanderi/weather/README.md

 # weather-pi
-Script for reading weather data  from open weather map into files on rasperry pi (for talologger / OWFS)
+Script for reading weather data and forecast from open weather map into filesystem on rasperry pi (for talologger / OWFS)

 <h2>Installation and configuration</h2>